KevinAst/visualize-it/src/util/ui/svelte-native-forms/README.md

 <!--- *** Section ************************************************************************* --->
 ## `<FormErr>`

-This component conditionally displays a generalized message when something is wrong with one or more form fields.
+The `<FormErr>` component conditionally displays a generalized message when something is wrong with one or more form fields.
 The default message
 is: <span style="font-size: 80%; font-weight: bold; color:red;">Please
 correct the highlighted field errors</span> but can easily be